 Hilarious in Hindsight: Hal Philip Walker's campaign is more than a little reminiscent of Ross Perot's actual third-party presidential run in 1992.

-Award Snub: Unlike Connie Britton, Hayden Panettiere received no Emmy love in 2013 - even though many believe she deserved it as much as if not more than her co-star (including several of said co-star's fans).
+Award Snub: Unlike Connie Britton (who received a nomination for season 1), Hayden Panettiere has yet to receive any Emmy love - even though many believe she deserves it as much as if not more than her co-star, including several of said co-star's fans.

 While the series avoids making the situation good vs. bad - Rayna's professional but hardly a saint, and Juliette's damaged but she isn't an evil schemer - a lot of fans do seem to prefer one or the other.